-We offer certified versions of the build chain in IAR Embedded Workbench for ARM for use in safety-critical applications according to IEC 61508 and ISO 26262.
+We offer certified versions of the build chain in IAR Embedded Workbench for ARM, Renesas RX, RL78 and RH850 for use in safety-critical applications according to IEC 61508 and ISO 26262.
+For ARM and RH850, the tools are also certified according to EN 50128.
 In this article, we will take a look at what the certification means and how you can take advantage of the certification in your own projects.
 The included functional safety services can actually be valuable whether you are formally certifying your application or not.

 Formal standards for safety certification have been around for many years, but over the last few years the interest in and use of such standards has risen quite dramatically, especially in the embedded space.
 This increased interest in certification and certified end products has been driven partly by legal demands, but it has also become a competitive factor for production companies to get the stamp of approval that a safety certification implies.